Current gravitational-wave astronomy

 Public alerts for signal candidates

-In O3, possible transient gravitational-wave signals (candidates for binary merger signals) identified by the LIGO Scientific and Virgo Collaboration researchers were made public in near real time.
-Data about the candidate, such as type of signal, sky position and estimated distance were published as part of these “alerts”.
-Professional and amateur astronomers could schedule follow-up observations of gravitational-wave signals based on this information.
+During O4 possible transient gravitational-wave signals (candidates for binary merger signals) identified by the LIGO-Virgo-KAGRA Collaboration researchers will be made public in near real time.
+Data about the candidate, such as the signal type, sky position and estimated distance are published as part of these “alerts”.
+Professional and amateur astronomers can schedule follow-up observations of gravitational-wave events based on this information.

 Last observing run: O3 (April 2019 - March 2020)